JunjieHu-creater/JunjieHu-creater.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I'm Junjie Hu.
 I'm a second-year master's student from [School of Transport&Transportation Engineering](https://stte.csu.edu.cn/), [Central South University](https://www.csu.edu.cn/).
-My research interest includes traffic spatio-temporal data analysis, explainable AI, deep learning and traffic safety.

 I am advised by [Prof. Jaeyoung Jay Lee](https://www.researchgate.net/profile/Jaeyoung-Lee-26) of Spirit Lab from School of Transport&Transportation Engineering, Central South University.
 He is among the top 2% of scientists worldwide working on road safety.

+My research interest includes traffic spatio-temporal data analysis, explainable AI, deep learning and traffic safety.
+I am fascinated by the challenges and opportunities in analyzing large-scale, high-dimensional traffic data to uncover patterns and insights that can lead to more efficient and sustainable transportation systems, which gives me a strong sense of self motivation.
+I am eagerly looking forward to collaborating and exchanging ideas with other researchers to advance our collective research efforts.
 Feel free to contact me at [Email](mailto:junjie_hu@csu.edu.cn) /[Wechat](../images/wechat.jpg).
-I am eagerly looking forward to collaborating and exchanging ideas with other researchers to advance our collective research efforts.

 You can find my CV here: [CV](../assets/JunjieHu_CV.pdf).